DrabinPaul/event-management/MCQ.md

 #### Answer: "12"

-<i>Write your explanation here</i>
-Here is trying to add concatenation a string with a number.Javascript will convet the number to a string.that's why the answer is "12".
+<i>JavaScript will automatically convert the number to a string when attempting to concatenate it with a string, resulting in the string "12".</i>

 </p>
 </details>